 Victoria was notified of six new cases of COVID-19 yesterday.
 All are locally acquired cases.

-There are seven COVID-19 cases in hospital in Victoria.
+There are six COVID-19 cases in hospital in Victoria.
 Two cases are in intensive care and both are on ventilators.

-The total number of confirmed cases in Victoria since the beginning of the pandemic is 20,962.
-One case was re-classified yesterday.
+The total number of confirmed cases in Victoria since the beginning of the pandemic is 20,968.

 Update: Current restrictions